raess1/K3lso-CAN-communication/README.md

 $ sudo modprobe pcan
 ```

-With this new config we are hitting around `3090.87[hz]` You can of cource play around with this settings to see what you get. for example `options pcan fdusemsi=2`
+With this new config we are hitting around `3090.87[hz]` You can play around with this settings to see what you get. for example `options pcan fdusemsi=2`